 Let’s have a look at some of the benefits of Vitamin C for eczema.

-Many of us hand out vitamin C tablets to every family member come winter, but do you even know why vitamin C is good for you?
+Many of us hand out vitamin C Capsules to every family member come winter, but do you even know why vitamin C is good for you?

 Vitamin C is an essential vitamin, which means that your body needs it to thrive but cannot produce it by itself – so we need to source it from somewhere else.
 Recommended daily doses of this lovely vitamin are 75mg for women and 90mg for men.